Healthy Homes Assessment Newtown

 Draught Stopping Newtown

-If you are able to feel external air coming in or a clear draught from a hole or gap that is, it is probably a gap or crack that requirements sealing in any way.
-Large gaps and cracks should be stopped permanently.
-Cracks that are greater than 3mm and let air into or out of your house require sealing.
-For example, if the open fireplace is not in use, it may cause draughts and should be shut off.
-Landlords and property managers are responsible for ensuring that these draughts are stopped in the maximum extent imaginable.
+If you can feel external air coming in or the air is clear from a crack or a gap, then it’s most likely a gap or crack that needs sealing in the way you can.
+Large cracks and gaps should be permanently stopped.
+The gaps that exceed 3mm that let air into or out into the house need the sealing.
+For example, if the open fireplace isn’t being used, it could cause draughts, and should be shut off.
+Landlords and property managers are accountable for ensuring that these draughts are stopped as far as possible.

 You don’t need to block up intentional holes or gaps that are part of the construction.
-For example, tiny gaps around windows and doors might be necessary to allow for movement within the building when the home heats and cools, to allow them to be closed and opened instead of instead of being stuck.
-We will test all windows and doors in an Healthy Homes assessment of your rental property.
+For example, tiny gaps around windows and doors could be required to allow movement of the building as the house heats and cools, so that they are able to be shut and opened, rather than sticking.
+We will check every window and door during our Healthy Homes assessment of your rental property.

 draught stopping building inspections